 Career Outlook for Graduates

-The U.S. Bureau of Labor Statistics (BLS) reports that meeting, convention, and event planners earned a median annual wage of $46,840 in May 2015 (www.bls.gov).
-Between 2014 and 2024, job prospects were expected to grow by 10 percent, which is faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) reports that meeting, convention, and event planners earned a median annual wage of $51,560 in May 2020 (www.bls.gov).
+Between 2019 and 2029, job prospects were expected to grow by 8 percent, which is much faster than the average for all occupations.
 The BLS reports the best prospects are for professionals with both a bachelor's degree and practical event management experience.
 The value of personal interaction in business, despite the development of communication technology, was expected to be a major factor in this growth.

 Continuing Education Information